Tuckers Tale: A Case of Poisonous Mushrooms

 The Doberman is not the choice for all due to his large size and demanding need for activity.
 He easily becomes bored and requires mental and physical challenges throughout the day to prevent behavioral problems.
 He is not meant for a sedentary or laid back type family, he needs a family who is constantly active and ready to involve him their daily activities.

 The Doberman Pinscher requires early socialization and training.
 If he is not properly socialized, he may become timid as an adult.
 Early socialization of your Dobie will also ensure he is a well-rounded adult.

 The Dobie has a short, sleek coat which requires minimal grooming.
 They are an extremely clean dog and rarely have any sort of odor.
 Even though the Dobie has a short, sleek coat, they are a moderate shedder and need to be brushed weekly to minimize the amount of fur found around the home.

-- Hip Dysplasia: Hip dysplasia is abnormality of the hip joint and is often seen in medium to large breed dogs.
+Hip Dysplasia – Hip dysplasia is an abnormality of the hip joint and is often seen in medium to large breed dogs.

 Von Willebrand’s Disease (vWD) – vWD is a health condition which involves the inability to the blood to clot properly.
 Signs of vWD include excessive bleeding post-surgery, bleeding gums and nosebleeds.

 Bloat – Bloat is often caused by drinking or eating too much and is common in deep-chested breeds.

 Hypothyroidism – This health condition is caused by a deficiency of the thyroid hormone.
 Symptoms include obesity, infertility and lack of energy.